ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 ### Adding a virtual storage drive to the VM

-Since main purpose of this new VM is to store backups, you will need to attach a more spacious virtual storage drive (a _hard disk_ in Proxmox VE) to the `bkpserver` VM.
+Since main purpose of this new VM is to store backups, you need to attach a more spacious virtual storage drive (a _hard disk_ in Proxmox VE) to the `bkpserver` VM.

 #### Attaching a new hard disk to the VM